-On August 16, 2021, the Board granted 126,502 DSUs to 38 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies.
+On June 1, 2022, the Board granted 157,170 DSUs to 29 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies and 23,514 RSUs to 11 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies.

-On June 1, 2022 the Board granted 157,170 DSUs and 23,514 RSUs to 40 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies.
+On June 1, 2023 the Board granted 144,476 DSUs to 29 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies and 43,311 RSUs to 16 senior executives and key management employees of the Corporation, its subsidiaries, divisions or affiliated companies.